sfc-gh-prao/landolakes/LAB_GUIDE.md

 Create a VIEW called V_DATA_QUALITY_SCORECARD in LOL_CORTEX_LAB.SALES_DATA.
 It should report key data quality metrics for the SALES and INVENTORY tables — percentage of null values in critical columns, count of invalid values (negative discounts, zero quantities), and a calculated overall health score from 0–100 for each table.
 This view should be runnable at any time to get a current picture of data quality.
 ```

-### ✋ Discussion Break (3 min)

-> **Question for the group:** Who owns data quality monitoring today?
-Is it proactive or reactive?
-What would it mean to have a live scorecard like this refreshing automatically every day?

 ---

 ## Module 4 — Data Engineering Pipelines (10 min)